3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 ???

 - Time for this slide: 30s
-- Idea/goal of this slide: TODO
+- Idea/goal of this slide: Same as previous one.
 - What to say:
     - TODO
 - Notes:
-    - TODO
+    - Most of the failed test cases are because of the same `ldelf` issue as on the previous slide.
+    - The issue and all OP-TEE and and ATF issues are almost impossible to debug without acces to their source code and using debug prints/traces.

 ---